dianavillacorta10/BI_LW1_BASIC_SALES/README.md

 **Answers to Questions:**
 - **Which category dominates?**
-  Electronics is the largest part of the pie chart, with 90K in sales, making up 40.82% of the total.
+  The Electronics category dominates, with the highest sales of 90K, making up 40.82% of the total sales.

 - **Is the distribution balanced?**
-  The sales are not balanced.
-Office Supplies make up only 19.99% of sales, about half of the other two categories.
-Electronics (40.82%) and Furniture (39.19%) are almost equal, but the low sales of Office Supplies make the distribution uneven.
+  No, the distribution is not balanced.
+While Electronics (40.82%) and Furniture (39.19%) are almost equal, Office Supplies only makes up 19.99% of sales, which is about half of the other two categories, making the overall distribution uneven.
 ---

 ## Sales Over Time